Kenji Nagai: Response

 Reporters Without Borders condemned the killing of Nagai, noting that Nagai was carrying a camera in his hand when he was shot, identifying him as a journalist.
 The director of the RWB's Washington, D.C. branch, Lucie Morillon, said that Nagai was "left to die in the street".

 Japanese Prime Minister Yasuo Fukuda bemoaned Nagai's death as "extremely unfortunate" and Chief Cabinet Secretary Nobutaka Machimura offered his prayers and condolences.
 Machimura said: "We strongly protest the Myanmar government and demand an investigation (into the death).
 We demand (Myanmar) take appropriate steps to ensure the safety of the Japanese citizens in that country".
 Japan's Foreign Minister Masahiko Kōmura stated that Japan holds Myanmar accountable for the death of Kenji Nagai.
 According to Kōmura, U.S. Secretary of State Condoleezza Rice told him that the "international community cannot allow peaceful protesters to be killed and injured".
 On September 28, Masahiko Kōmura lodged a protest over the killing of Nagai when he met with Myanmar's Foreign Minister Nyan Win at the United Nations Headquarters.
 In the meeting, Nyan Win apologized for Nagai's death.
 Yabunaka Mitoji, Deputy Minister for Japanese Foreign Affairs, left for Myanmar on September 30.

 Although Nyan Win officially apologized, an October 13 article locally published in the government-owned Mirror newspaper offered a different view of the events.
 It claimed that Nagai had entered the country using a tourist visa instead of proper journalist visa and faulted the cameraman for failing to get a permit to cover the news inside Myanmar.
 It emphasized that the event occurred at the time of martial law being imposed and the soldiers could not differentiate between a Burmese citizen and a Japanese because of the resemblance in Asian looks.

 Nagai's father, Hideo, told the media: "I don't want Myanmar authorities and the government to resort to such measures.
 I want them to prevent something like this from happening again".
 According to Japan's Foreign minister Masahiko Komura, Japan is considered curbing development aid for Myanmar.

 "The Group Protesting the Murder of Mr. Nagai by the Army of Myanmar" was founded by Japanese journalists, intellectuals, and celebrities in order to protest Nagai's killing and petition for the return of his camera and tape.
 By November 2007 the group collected 20,000 signatures, primarily in Japan.
 On November 26, 2007, the group posted an English version of the letter on their website and started collecting signatures internationally.

+Sixteen years later, in 2023, Nagai's camera and footage was returned to his sister Noriko in Bangkok.
+Footage shows him reporting on the arrival of armed military at the protests, shortly before a soldier fatally shot him in the chest.